 With all these types of turtles, you will surely know their difference from one another once you see them on the beach or seaside.
 And in case you have some thoughts, would you adopt one of these turtle types at home?
 It's always your call in the end!

 Nonetheless, being a responsible pet owner and a good citizen of the world, taking care of these turtles would be great.
 Besides, some of these turtle types are known to be endangered for some reason.
 So, as much as you could help save their habitat and their kinds.

-So dive into our Sea-inspired jewelry now and wear your love to the Ocean!
+So dive into our Beachy-inspired jewelry now and wear your love to the Ocean!